glouppe/info8002-large-scale-data-systems/lecture5.md

 ---

+class: smaller

 # Leader-Driven consensus

-- We now combine the epoch-change and the epoch consensus abstractions to form the **leader-driven consensus** algorithm.
+- Let us now combine the epoch-change and the epoch consensus abstractions to form the **leader-driven consensus** algorithm.
+    - We will write the *glue* to repeatedly run epoch consensus until epoch changes stabilize and all decisions are taken.
 - The algorithm provides *uniform consensus* in *fail-noisy*.
-- It runs through a sequence of epochs, triggered by `StartEpoch` events from the epoch-change primitive.
+- It runs through a **sequence of epochs**, triggered by `StartEpoch` events from the epoch-change primitive.
+    - The current epoch timestamp is $ets$ and the associated leader is $l$.
-    - These events determine the timestamp and leader of the next epoch consensus to start.
+    - The `StartEpoch` events determine the timestamp $newts$ and the leader $newl$ of the next epoch consensus instance to start.
-    - To switch from one epoch to the next, the algorithm aborts the running epoch consensus, obtains its state and initializes the next epoch consensus with it.
+    - To switch from one epoch consensus to the next, the algorithm aborts the running epoch consensus instance, obtains its state and initializes the next epoch consensus instance with it.
-    - As soon as process has obtained a proposal value $v$ for consensus and is the leader of the current epoch, it ep-proposes this value for epoch consensus.
+    - As soon as a process has obtained a proposal value $v$ for consensus and is the leader of the current epoch, it ep-proposes this value for epoch consensus.
-    - When the current epoch ep-decides a value, the process also decides value in consensus.
+    - When the current epoch ep-decides a value, the process also decides this value for consensus.
     - The process continue to participate in the consensus to help other processes decide.
-- Leader-Driven consensus is modular formulation  of the **Paxos** consensus algorithm.
+- Leader-Driven consensus is a modular formulation  of the **Paxos** consensus algorithm.

 ---